 Introduction

 Physical systems are described by differential equations.
 Newton’s second law, Electromagnetism, Circuits and Schrodinger’s equations are just a few examples.
 Differential equations are defined by their order: the highest derivative.
-Additionally a differential equation of some order can be converted to a system of first order coupled differential equations and in general can be written as
+Additionally a differential equation of some order can be converted to a system of

 (1)